microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 In this tutorial, you will download two pretrained image classifiers from the gallery, compile the classifiers for the Raspberry Pi, and write a Python script that invokes the classifiers in a round-robin fashion and displays results side by side.
 When the Python script runs on the Pi, you will be able to point the camera at a variety of objects and compare both result and evaluation time per frame of the the classifiers.

 For the example in this tutorial, we will download a real-valued model and a binarized version of that model to compare side by side.
 You'll see that the binarized model is much smaller, but less accurate.
-Runtime characteristics of the models differ too: the real-valued model uses more resources and draws more power, but may run faster depending on the specific hardware it is run on.
+Runtime characteristics of the models differ too: different models have different resource and power requirements.
+Play around with other models in the gallery after this tutorial to find the one that best suits your particular scenario.

 ### Prerequisites
 We recommend that you are familiar with the concepts in [Getting Started with Image Classification on the Raspberry Pi](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/).